docsforadobe/javascript-tools-guide/docs/interapplication-communication/communicating-through-messages.md

     receipt of your message, define the [onReceived()](bridgetalk-message-object.md#bridgetalk-message-object-onreceived) callback in the message object.
 The target sends back the original message object to this callback, first replacing the body value with an empty string.
 - The result of a time-out.
 This is handled by the [onTimeout()](bridgetalk-message-object.md#bridgetalk-message-object-ontimeout) callback.
-  : You can specify a number of seconds in a message object’s [timeout](bridgetalk-message-object.md#bridgetalk-message-object-timeout) property.
+  : You can specify a number of seconds in a message object's [timeout](bridgetalk-message-object.md#bridgetalk-message-object-timeout) property.
 If the message is not
     removed from the input queue for processing before the time elapses, it is discarded.
 If the sender has defined an [onTimeout()](bridgetalk-message-object.md#bridgetalk-message-object-ontimeout) callback for the message, the target application sends a time-out message back to the sender.
 - Intermediate responses.
 These are handled by the [onResult()](bridgetalk-message-object.md#bridgetalk-message-object-onresult) callback.
   : The script that you send can send back intermediate responses by invoking the original message
-    object’s [sendResult()](bridgetalk-message-object.md#bridgetalk-message-object-sendresult) method.
+    object's [sendResult()](bridgetalk-message-object.md#bridgetalk-message-object-sendresult) method.
 It can send data of any type, but that data is packaged into a body string in a new message object, which is passed to your callback.
 See [Passing values between applications](#passing-values-between-applications).
 - The final result of processing the message.
 This is handled by the [onResult()](bridgetalk-message-object.md#bridgetalk-message-object-onresult) callback.
   : When it finishes processing your message, the target application can send back a result of any type.
 If